arc-research-lab/CHARM/README.md

 ```

 # Applications
-We provide four applications under example folder including BERT for natural language processing, NCF for recommendations, ViT for vision classification, MLP for multi-layer perceptron classification or regression.
+We provide four applications under the example folder including BERT for natural language processing, NCF for recommendations, ViT for vision classification, MLP for multi-layer perceptron classification or regression.
 The expected throughput should be the same as the results shown in the following figure: <br>

 ![image](https://user-images.githubusercontent.com/77606152/197424370-bc03e3f3-cc04-4876-85ec-a59a006b7319.png)<br>

-To quickly reproduce the results, we provide the pre-built object files of AIE, PL and ARM CPU in pre_built folder.
-Users can go to the corresponding folder and run the following command to create the sd card image for on board execution.
+To quickly reproduce the results, we provide the pre-built object files of AIE, PL, and ARM CPU in the pre_built folder.
+Users can go to the corresponding folder and run the following command to create the sd card image for onboard execution.
 ```
 make package EDGE_COMMON_SW_PATH=${PATH} SYSROOT_PATH={PATH}
 ```

 # Errata Sheet
-1) A typo appears in the Table 6 of the paper.
+1) A typo appears in Table 6 of the paper.
 The latency for MLP should be "119ms" instead of "11.9ms". <br>
 2) In Table 5, the size of the fifth layer of ViT should be 3072\*1024\*3072 instead of 3072\*1024\*3048.

+# Acknowledgement
+We acknowledge the support from the University of Pittsburgh New Faculty Start-up Grant, NSF awards #2213701, #2217003, and the support from CRISP, one of six SRC JUMP centers.
+We thank AMD/Xilinx for FPGA and software donation, and support from the AMD/Xilinx Center of Excellence
+at UIUC, the AMD/Xilinx Heterogeneous Accelerated Compute Cluster at UCLA, and the Center for Research Computing (CRC) at the University of Pittsburgh.

 **References:**<br>
 [1] **[AIE Architecture(AM009 2021.1)](https://docs.xilinx.com/r/en-US/am009-versal-ai-engine)**<br>